rahul572002/exp-voltmeter-by-potentiometer-iitk/experiment/experiment-name.md

-## Experiment name
-Calibration of ammeter and voltmeter by potentiometer.
+### Calibration of ammeter and voltmeter by potentiometer.